-You can even nest this, and have the theme component itself include theme components in its own config.toml (theme inheritance).1
+You can even nest this, and have the theme component itself include theme components in its own hugo.toml (theme inheritance).1

-The theme definition example above in config.toml creates a theme with 3 theme components with precedence from left to right.
+The theme definition example above in hugo.toml creates a theme with 3 theme components with precedence from left to right.

-For any given file, data entry, etc., Hugo will look first in the project and then in my-shortcode, base-theme, and lastly hyde.
+For any given file, data entry, etc., Hugo will look first in the project and then in my-shortcodes, base-theme, and lastly hyde.

 Hugo uses two different algorithms to merge the filesystems, depending on the file type: